tsjk/docker-core-lightning/README.md

 This is a work in progress, but it might already be useful - for inspiration at least.

-For now it is assumed that you know your way around containers and core lightning.
-In the future there might be configuration that enables things to work out of the box.
+Although the aim of this project is to just work out of the box, it hasn't reached a mature state.
+For now it is assumed that the user knows her way around containers, Core Lightning and system administration.
+In the future these assumptions may be relaxed.

 Currently, building for the platforms linux/amd64 and linux/arm64 have been tested.